landersonatqualpay/Qualpay-WooCommerce/readme.txt

 3.0.3  Added detailed customer messaging in the case credit card data does not pass front end validation.
 Bugfix: When Terms and Conditions acceptance is required ensure that the acceptance box is checked.

+3.0.4 Fixed a bug for merchant where when you create a manual order you can now see an order total and displays the embedded fields, they can now enter the card id and send through the credit card details in the Transaction log.